huohuoren4/docs/python/pytest/reference_guides/api_reference/hooks.md

 - **pytest_cmdline_parse**(`pluginmanager, args`)

-    Return an initialized [Config](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Config), parsing the specified args.
+    Return an initialized `Config`, parsing the specified args.

-    Stops at first non-None result, see [firstresult: stop at first non-None result](https://docs.pytest.org/en/latest/how-to/writing_hook_functions.html#firstresult).
+    Stops at first non-None result, see [firstresult: stop at first non-None result](/python/pytest/how_to_guides/hook_func#firstresult-stop-at-first-non-none-result).

     ::: tip Note
-    This hook will only be called for plugin classes passed to the `plugins` arg when using pytest.main to perform an in-process test run.
+    This hook will only be called for plugin classes passed to the `plugins` arg when using `pytest.main` to perform an in-process test run.
     :::

     *Parameters*: